Chairman: Bob Kerr

 Governance Committee Chair: Angelou Ezeilo

-Angelou Ezeilo’s love for the environment stretches far back to when she was a little girl who had the chance to escape the dense urban streets of Jersey City, New Jersey, to summer in upstate New York.
+Angelou Ezeilo’s love for the environment stretches far back to when she was a little girl who had the chance to escape the dense urban streets of Jersey City, New Jersey, to summer near Scio, New York.
+She loved the Salamanders and Tadpoles she and her brother found in a creek on the property.
 After practicing law briefly, she worked for the New Jersey Agriculture and Development Committee, leading to her career as an environmentalist.
 She took a job in the New Jersey Trust for Public Land office, working there and later in Georgia buying land for preservation.
 She helped build the New York/New Jersey Highlands Program, Parks for People-Newark, the New York/New Jersey Harbor Program in New Jersey, the Atlanta Beltline and the 20 County Regional Greenspace Initiative in Georgia.

 Angelou founded the Greening Youth Foundation, charged with providing environmental access to underserved children and young adults through its Public School Initiative and Youth Conservation Corps programs, with services throughout the US and in Ghana, West Africa.

 A graduate of Spelman College, she received her Juris Doctorate in Law from the University of Florida, College of Law.
 She is a board member of the National Center for Civil and Human Right’s Women in Solidarity Society; Advisory Board Member for the Arabia Mountain National Heritage Area, The Million Mile Greenway, Keeping It Wild, and Outdoor Afro; and sub-committee member of the National Park Service’s 21st Century Conservation Corps.
 She lives near a tributary of Lullwater Creek by the Olmsted Linear Parks with her husband James and their two children.